MicrosoftDocs/memdocs/sccm/core/clients/deploy/about-client-settings.md

 Choose **Yes** if you want to manage existing Endpoint Protection and Windows Defender clients on computers in your hierarchy.

 Choose this option if you've already installed the Endpoint Protection client, and want to manage it with Configuration Manager.
 This separate installation includes a scripted process that uses a Configuration Manager application or package and program.
-Starting in Configuration Manager 1802, Windows 10 devices don't need to have the Endpoint Protection agent installed.
+Windows 10 devices don't need to have the Endpoint Protection agent installed.
 However, those devices will still need **Manage Endpoint Protection client on client computers** enabled. <!--503654-->

 ### Install Endpoint Protection client on client computers

 Choose **Yes** to install and enable the Endpoint Protection client on client computers that aren't already running the client.
-Starting in Configuration Manager 1802, Windows 10 clients don't need to have the Endpoint Protection agent installed.
+Windows 10 clients don't need to have the Endpoint Protection agent installed.

 > [!NOTE]
 > If the Endpoint Protection client is already installed, choosing **No** doesn't uninstall the Endpoint Protection client.
 To uninstall the Endpoint Protection client, set the **Manage Endpoint Protection client on client computers** client setting to **No**.
 Then, deploy a package and program to uninstall the Endpoint Protection client.